 Check the cost of making phone calls.

-Before you buy or lease a vehicle it is worth checking whether it comes under the EU or AETR rules on drivers' hours.
+Before you buy or lease any vehicle it is worth checking whether it comes under the EU or AETR rules on drivers' hours.
 If so, you must ensure that its design allows the fitting of a tachograph.

 The specialist centre can offer further advice and help with the installation.
-But, in some cases it may not be possible to install a tachograph to certain older vehicles.
+But, in some rare cases it may not be possible to install a tachograph to certain older vehicles.